 In a heart-warming move by the image-sharing platform, they are going to make it easier for their users to raise money for causes they care about by offering a “donation sticker” that will link to a campaign.
 Instagram have even announced that 100% of these profits will go to the charity themselves.
 So far this is only available in the US, but hopefully it will be rolling out to more countries very soon!

 So, there you have it, some of the changes known to be coming to Instagram in the near future.
 Needless to say, some of these are going to completely alter how we see the platform and how we utilise it.
 The marketers of the world are going to have to step up and get on-board – before they get left behind!

 Are you an eCommerce brand looking for help with your social media strategy?
-Get in touch for a free audit!
+Get in touch for an audit!
 Call us on 0161 393 2123 or email email@example.com.
 You can also find us on Facebook, Twitter, LinkedIn and Instagram.